RT-Thread/rt-thread/bsp/stm32/stm32mp157a-st-ev1/README.md

 #### Compile And Download

-Double-click the project.eww file, to open the IAR project, compile and download the program to the board.
+Double-click the project.uvprojx file, to open the MDK5 project, compile and download the program to the board.

 > By default, the project uses ST_LINK simulator to download the program, when the ST_LINK connects the board, clicking the download button can download the program to the board.

 #### Running Results